-If you are a new student who has never attended a college, you need to take the placement test or provide ACT/SAT scores, and attend orientation.
-Students who need additional academic support may be referred to a local ABLE or adult literacy program.
+If you are a new student who has never attended a college, you need to take the placement test, provide ACT/SAT scores, or Ohio high school transcript, and attend orientation.
+Students who need additional academic support may be referred to a local ASPIRE or adult literacy program.